Arsenal beat Sporting with late Havertz goal in Champions League quarters

 Injury-hit Arsenal were still without Jurrien Timber, Piero Hincapie, Eberechi Eze and Bukayo Saka, although Declan Rice returned after missing the Southampton game and England’s recent friendlies.

-David Raya was also back in goal for Arsenal after missing the previous two games and the Spaniard quickly made his presence felt.
+David Raya was also back in goal for Arsenal after missing the previous two games, and the Spaniard quickly made his presence felt.

 Ousmane Diomande’s deft pass split the Arsenal defence, sending Maxi Araujo clear for a fierce strike that Raya tipped onto the crossbar at full-stretch.